Avoid Silica Dust - Avoid Irreversible Lung Disease

 Most people seeing this big round tile for the first time are a little shocked because, let's face it, this is not something one sees every day (except the homeowner who chose this circle tile).
 They also chose the exact location of each green-ish tile to be placed somewhat random among the blue ones.

 If you look closely, you can see the triangle tiles that perfectly fit within the circle tile.
 Half of these triangle tile are light colored and half are green-ish and they are all placed in alternate rows based on their color.

-This shower is quite big at 24 SF (4 by 6 feet) and wall tile is aproximately 6x6 in.
+This shower is quite big at 24 SF (4 by 6 feet) and wall tile is approximately 6x6 in.

 The homeowner chose the random placement of all 6 inch mosaic square inserts and the exact height of both horizontal decorative mosaic tile lines.

-The tile is a very wavy gray surface and measures at around 4 x 12 per full piece and it's installed in a brick layout centered in between the white tile frame/border.
+The tile is a very wavy gray surface and measures at around 4 x 12 per full piece and it's installed in a brick layout centered in between the white tile frame.

 This is probably the best way to get perfectly matching baseboard when the tile you choose doesn't come with its own baseboard or bullnose tile from the manufacturer.

-This is just a small part of this Orland Park backsplash that was installed with brown-ish mesh backed interlocking sheets of glass tile.
+This is just a small part of this backsplash that was installed with brown-ish mesh backed interlocking sheets of glass tile.

-Usually with backsplashes, it's hard to take one picture of the whole project because you end up with a picture of the whole kitchen when the point is to show the actual backsplash tile - therefore the 'backsplash level' picture shown below.
+Usually with backsplashes, it's hard to take one picture of the whole project because you end up with a picture of the whole kitchen when the point is to show the actual backsplash tile - therefore the at-backsplash-level picture shown above.

-This Hinsdale customer special ordered their backsplash tile from a small family business that was manufacturing their tile pretty much by hand.
+This customer special-ordered their backsplash tile from a small family business that was manufacturing their tile pretty much by hand.
 The business is gone for a few years now but this backsplash lives on.